To Friend, or Not to Friend

 It is always important that we analyze and evaluate the people in our lives….

 It is important to understand why each person is in your life and know that all friends serve a purpose.
-For example, we might have nostalgic friends who we can reminisce with over happy memories, or friends that are more nurturing – who stay out of the drama and cheer you on and support the decision you make and follow up.
-What about the creative friend that has a million ideas to share with you, or the mentor friend.
-Point being- every friendship serves a purpose for that moment in your life.
+For example, we might have nostalgic friends who we can reminisce with over happy memories, or friends who are more nurturing – who stay out of the drama and cheer you on and support the decision you make and follow up.
+What about the creative friend who has a million ideas to share with you or the mentor friend?
+The point is- every friendship serves a purpose for that moment in your life.

 Do I have to break up with a friend?